 The organizers recognized CKGSB—the only educational institution to win an award at the 2017 ceremony—as “a leading philanthropic enterprise due to its impact, social innovation and increasing contribution to society.”
-Meanwhile, Profs Yan and Zhu were referred to as “the epitome of proactivity, perseverance and charismatic motivation” who had not only made a difference in their respective sectors, but had also dedicated themselves to philanthropic ventures by organizing, or participating in, impactful philanthropic activities.
+Meanwhile, Profs Yan and Zhu were referred to as “the epitome of proactivity, perseverance and charismatic motivation” who had not only made a difference in their respective sectors, but had also dedicated themselves to social innovations by organizing, or participating in, impactful philanthropic activities

 CKGSB Professor Juliet Zhu makes a speech at the 2017 China Enterprise CSR Awards

-Receiving the China Philanthropic Enterprise of the Year award on behalf of the school, CKGSB Founding Dean Xiang Bing noted that philanthropy has been embedded into CKGSB’s DNA since its establishment 15 years ago and was itself set up by a charitable institution, the Li Ka Shing Foundation.
+Receiving the China Philanthropic Enterprise of the Year award on behalf of the school, CKGSB Founding Dean Xiang Bing noted that social innovation has been embedded into CKGSB’s DNA since its establishment 15 years ago and was itself set up by a charitable institution, the Li Ka Shing Foundation.